Rose Piper: Blues-inspired paintings

-She scored another win in 1948 when her work was included in the 7th Annual Exhibition of Paintings, Sculpture and Prints by Negro Artists.
+Piper scored another win in 1948 when her work was included in the 7th Annual Exhibition of Paintings, Sculpture and Prints by Negro Artists.
 Sponsored by Atlanta University, it was one of the most prestigious venues for black artists; fellow exhibitors included Richmond Barthé, Robert Blackburn, Jacob Lawrence, and Hale Woodruff.
 Piper's Grievin' Hearted was awarded the prize for Best Portrait or Figure Painting.

 Piper, alongside artist such as Elder Cortor, produced images during the 1940s that illuminated the constant contemporary problems related to women's control over their bodies within social, racial, and sexual milieux.

 Piper's career peaked in the late 1940s.
 She kept a studio in Greenwich Village, and exhibited in the ACA Gallery.
 Her work was reviewed in The New York Times, Art Digest, and ARTnews.
 Her circle of acquaintances included James Baldwin, Billie Holiday, and Langston Hughes.
 Charles Alston was a friend and mentor.
 Recalling those years in a 1989 interview, she said, "I had the greatest time.
 The world was at my feet."

-While it is not clear whether Slow Down, Freight Train was painted in 1946 or 1947, this painting represents a very different aesthetic approach to that of Back Water.
+While it is not clear whether "Slow Down, Freight Train" was painted in 1946 or 1947, this painting represents a very different aesthetic approach to that of Back Water.
 This is Piper at her most semiabstract.
 When the Ackland Art Museum acquired the work in 1990, director Charles Millard wrote to Piper, enquiring about the origins of the title.
 The title referred to "Freight Train Blues", a recording by Trixie Smith who "sang and recorded the misery of the woman who had been left behind by men who hopped freight trains to the North".

 Even as her blues-themed paintings won her attention and acclaim, Piper was wary of being stereotyped as a black painter limited to "black" themes.
 It was partly for this reason that, on receiving a second Rosenwald grant in 1948, she opted to work in Paris rather than continue her exploration of the American South.